hcarnes/hcarnes.github.io/_posts/2018-02-12-ruby_on_rails_q_and_a_app.markdown

 ```
 ## Attribute Customization

 I also needed to create the associations in the parent model.
 In this case, I created readers and writers for `tag_names` in the Question model.
-Users can enter tags, such as `coffee, snacks` and the custom writer will check the database to ensure that duplicate tags are not created through the `find_or_initialize_by` method.
+Users can enter tags, such as `coffee, break` and the custom writer will check the database to ensure that duplicate tags are not created through the `find_or_initialize_by` method.

 ```ruby
 class Question < ApplicationRecord